Energy Deposition by Galactic Cosmic Rays and Implications for Ozone Chemistry: Results and Discussion

 In this context, the GCR-produced NO$_{\rm x}$ and low-energy secondary electrons in our Polar scenario (Layer~4, 15--20~km) may interact synergistically with halogenated PSC chemistry, potentially amplifying ozone losses beyond the $-0.14\%$ estimated in Table~\ref{tab:ozone_changes}.
 This synergistic coupling is particularly relevant in the context of the CRE mechanism proposed by Lu et al.~\cite{Lu2010}, in which low-energy electrons produced by GCR cascades trigger dissociative electron attachment reactions on PSC-adsorbed CFCs:

-where $\mathrm{CFCl_2^{\bullet}}$ denotes the trichlorofluoromethyl radical produced by dissociative electron attachment, and $k$ is the rate coefficient from Lu \& Sanche~\cite{Lu2001}.
-The released $\mathrm{Cl^{-}}$ rapidly neutralizes to produce reactive chlorine atoms that initiate catalytic ozone destruction, at rates that depend on the local secondary electron flux provided by our simulation.
+where $\mathrm{CFCl_2^{\bullet}}$ denotes the trichlorofluoromethyl radical produced by dissociative electron attachment, and $k$ is a preliminary rate coefficient estimate from Lu \& Sanche~\cite{Lu2001}.
+We note that a complete quantitative treatment of the CRE mechanism, encompassing the prehydrated electron flux, ODS surface adsorption, and Cl$^{-}$ yield, was subsequently developed in Lu~\cite{Lu2023}.
+The released $\mathrm{Cl^{-}}$ rapidly neutralizes to produce reactive chlorine atoms that initiate catalytic ozone destruction at rates depending on the local secondary electron flux provided by our simulation.

 The linear estimates in Table~\ref{tab:ozone_changes} should therefore be interpreted as a lower bound on GCR-induced ozone perturbation under Polar winter conditions where PSC heterogeneous chemistry is active.
 Quantifying the full nonlinear response requires coupling the present ionization profiles to a photochemical model that includes PSC microphysics and halogen chemistry, such as WACCM~\cite{Marsh2013} or the GSFC 2-D model~\cite{Jackman2016}, and constitutes an important avenue for future work.